-Replacement and/or adjustment of the springs, ropes, etc should be conducted as soon as possible.
+Replacement of the handle /locks should be conducted as soon as possible.
 A general handy person, window manufacturer and/or service technician should be appointed to perform these works to improve the operational state of the affected window and improve the safety of the internal area.